Makiato1999/Makiato1999/README.md

 <h2> 🤖 Welcome</h2>

-Hello, I'm Shawn from Nanjing, China.
-I have a strong passion for Software Engineering and Distributed System.
-Currently, I am a Graduate student in McMaster University.
-I am also seeking a Software Engineer co-op position for 2025 Summer in Toronto and Shanghai.
-I would be delighted to connect with any potential opportunities in the region.
+Hello, I'm Shawn, a Computer Science graduate student at McMaster University.
+I have two internships as a Software Engineer, where I participated in the development of ERP systems, e-commerce systems, modernization of legacy systems, and more.
+I am currently seeking a Software Engineer co-op position for Summer 2025 in Toronto or Shanghai.
+I would be delighted to connect with any potential opportunities in these regions.
 Please feel free to reach out to me.

 ## 💻 Projects
 * [SpringBoot middleware implementation: RPC Framework](https://github.com/Makiato1999/RPC-Framework) I am working on this project...!